havenwood/xpool/README.md

 Provides a UNIX(X) Process Pool that can be used to schedule work.
 The size of the pool is up to you, and the pool can be dynamically resized at runtime if needs be.
-The pool also has everything you'd probably expect: a way to queue work, a way to shutdown gracefully or not so gracefully, plus time outs on any graceful shutdown.
+The pool also has everything you'd probably expect: an in-memory queue for when the pool becomes dried up (all subprocesses are busy), a way to schedule work, a way to shutdown gracefully or not so gracefully, plus time outs on any graceful shutdown.

 __EXAMPLES__